The EL51xx series covers incremental encoder interfaces:

 ${SCRIPTEXEC} ${ecmccfg_DIR}addSlave.cmd, "SLAVE_ID=16, HW_DESC=EL5112_AB"

-This terminal support setting cam/trigger outputs at certain counter values (for predefined time, and direction).
+This terminal supports setting cam/trigger outputs at certain counter values (for predefined time and direction).

 8 predefined threshold counter values can be entered and configured switch outputs on or off.
 These thresholds can also be accessed/updated during runtime.

-Depending how the terminal should be used, the following startup scripts exists:
+Depending on how the terminal should be used, the following startup scripts exist:

 ${SCRIPTEXEC} ${ecmccfg_DIR}addSlave.cmd, "SLAVE_ID=16, HW_DESC=EL5131"